Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Nov 01, 2019

-This concept of prescription drug abuse has to do with those individuals who are either given prescription medication for some ailment that they have and they end up getting addicted to it and abusing it and getting as much as they can — that's one form of prescription abuse.
+This concept of prescription drug abuse has to do with those individuals who are given prescription medication for some ailment that they have, and they end up getting addicted to it and abusing it and getting as much as they can — that's one form of prescription abuse.

-When you're abusing it, obviously you're using too much of it and a lot of things that you see is people going to multiple doctors to get as much of the prescription medication they can get, and then they are getting a much larger supply than what they're supposed to.
-Sometimes we see the person getting this because they're using way too much which destroys their body and this abuse can have a very harmful effect on them.
+When you're abusing it, obviously, you're using too much of it, and a lot of things that you see are people going to multiple doctors to get as much of the prescription medication as they can get.
+Then they are getting a much larger supply than what they're supposed to.
+Sometimes, we see the person getting this because they're using way too much, which destroys their body, and this abuse can have a very harmful effect on them.

-The law and society have really become more accepting of those individuals who are addicts who abuse prescription medication — who abuse any type of drugs — and they really don't think that they're the type of people that belong in jail or prison, but they're more in need of help.
+The law and society have really become more accepting of those individuals who are addicts who abuse prescription medication — who abuse any type of drugs — and they really don't think that they're the type of people who belong in jail or prison.
+Still, they're more in need of help.

-The problem that the prosecutors and judges see with this concept is that a lot of people that are using and selling drugs are also involved in other crimes.
+The problem that the prosecutors and judges see with this concept is that a lot of people who are using and selling drugs are also involved in other crimes.

 Committing Other Crimes To Support Addiction